mfatihy70/YildizApp/README.md

-# Flutter Project
+# Yildiz App

-A program which sends, shows and deletes orders from a PostgreSQL database using Flutter
+A Flutter app which can send, show and delete orders from a PostgreSQL database

 ![image](https://github.com/mfatihy70/FlutterProject/assets/60326832/168f2732-0d7b-4964-8cbe-ad5c8cb474e0)